Grant Thornton LLP: Recent history

 In 2002, Grant Thornton acquired 7 offices, 43 partners and 396 employees from ex-Arthur Andersen.

 In June 2014, Grant Thornton announced J. Michael McGuire as the firm's chief executive officer.

 In August 2019, Brad Preber assumed CEO duties of the firm.

-As of 2019, Grant Thornton was the sixth largest accounting firm in the United States and had 59 offices with more than 550 partners and 7,000 employees.
-Its revenue for fiscal year 2018 was $1.7 billion.

 In March 2020, Grant Thornton LLP teamed up with GroupSense to offer digital crime mitigation technology.

 In March 2024, the company announced a deal where private equity firm New Mountain Capital would acquire a majority stake.
 At the time of the announcement, it was the seventh biggest accounting firm in the US, after the Big Four (Deloitte, EY, PwC, and KPMG), RSM, and BDO.
 The move came amid ongoing private equity interest in the accounting space, with Baker Tilly receiving investment of $1 billion from a different private equity group, Hellman & Friedman, the prior month.

 As a result of the sale, the firm transitioned to an alternative practice structure, with Grant Thornton LLP engaging in attest services and Grant Thornton Advisors LLC handling business advisory and non-attest services.

+On July 29, 2026, Grant Thornton entered an agreement to acquire CBIZ, LLC, which upon completion would make it the "fifth-largest U.S. provider of professional services, tax, and advisory services, with more than $5 billion in annual domestic revenue."